alperalin/sfca/README.md

 | `borderColor`     | number             | The border color of the shape  |
 | `borderRadius`    | number             | The border radius of the shape |
 | `angle`           | number             | The rotate degree of the shape |

+### Import / Export

+The engine can export created shapes in a JSON file with their latest state.
+You can import that JSON file to use the same shapes later.